shidel/FDI/README.md

                     %FTARGET% (probably "C:\FDOS") set errorlevel to 0 for sucess, 1 for failure on leaving this batch.

-        FDILANG.BAT Uses current %LANG% setting and %1, %2, %3... and %FADV%
-                    to locate the current text translation file and point
-                    %FLANG% to it.
+        FDILANG.BAT Uses current %LANG% setting to locate the current text translation file and point %FLANG% to it.

         FDCHECK.BAT If it exists, use to test system for compatibilty prior to installation of FreeDOS.